SlaveStatus

 For non-modular devices, the values are -1.

-PhysAddress USHORT Physical address of a device, used by the EtherCAT master to access the slave.
+PhysAddress USHORT PhysAddress is the physical address of a device, used by the EtherCAT master to access the device.
+It is configured by the master during startup.
+Values are 1001 + slave index.

 State EthercatState The EtherCAT state of a device.